-As of December 31, 2022, the carrying value of term loans outstanding was \$2.3 million.
-The related long-term portion of \$0.5 million was recorded as part of other liabilities, non-current and the short-term portion of \$1.8 million was recorded as part of other liabilities, current on the Consolidated Balance Sheet.
-The interest expense was \$0.6 million for the year ended December 31, 2022, which was included as part of interest expense in the Consolidated Statement of Operations and Comprehensive (Loss) Income.
+As of December 31, 2023, the carrying value of term loans outstanding was \$0.5 million, recorded as part of other liabilities, current on the consolidated balance sheet.
+The interest expense was \$0.3 million for the year ended December 31, 2023, which was included as part of interest expense in the consolidated statements of operations and comprehensive loss.

-As of December 31, 2022, the future principal payments remaining on term loans was the following:
+As of December 31, 2023, the future principal payments remaining on term loans was the following:

 (in thousands)

-2023 \$ 1,842

-2024 1,842 490
+2024 \$ 490

-Total \$ 2,332
+Total \$ 490